aidyp/adp/content/post/counting-change.md

 output : 10, 10, 1, 1, 1, 1, 1, 1, 1
 ```

-Our greedy program fails.
-For `27`, the minimal change is 3 coins, as $27 = 9 + 9 + 9$.
+For `27`, the minimal change is 3 coins (as $27 = 9 + 9 + 9$).
+Our greedy algorithm spits out 9!

+I thought about this for a bit, but the class moved on.
+The next topic was Dijkstra's Algorithm, finding the shortest path from A to B. Dijkstra made sure to avoid any distractions, so I decided to do the same.

-## Changing Perspectives
+### Changing Perspective

 This problem came up a third time in my third year.
 It was time to think about jobs.
-For computer science undergraduates this means sweating blood solving problems like this so that, at an interview with a top tech firm, you can solve a problem like this.
+For computer science undergraduates this means sweating blood solving puzzles like this so that, at an interview with a top tech firm, you can solve a puzzle like this.

 That's the trick.
 When you encounter a new problem, it's much easier if you know the solution to a related problem.

+Recall the earlier example, with coins 1p, 9p, 10p.

+// To Do, write the example